 The current Foreign Language category has its roots in the Samuel Goldwyn International award which distinguished non-US pictures from 1959 to 1964 – Greece’s Never on Sunday, Germany’s The Mark and Italy’s Divorce, Italian Style were some of the recipients of the Samuel Goldwyn Award.

 Some categories, however, did not make it to present day’s Globes.
 From 1948 to 1963 the Globes recognized achievements in cinematography.
 From 1951 on separate cinematography Globes were awarded to black and white and color pictures.
 The Longest Day, High Noon and On The Waterfront received the former, while Quo Vadis, Lawrence of Arabia and Brigadoon were among the winner in the color category.
 Another category that was briefly active was the Golden Globe for Best Documentary, presented from 1973 to 1977 – Elvis on Tour and Walls of Fire were the two winners in 1973.

 In 2007 a new category was introduced: Best Animated Feature Film.
 The first year’s nominees were Cars, Happy Feet, and Monster House, with Pixar’s Cars taking the Globe.
 In 2018, the Carol Burnett Award was created to honor excellence in television – Carol Burnett was the recipient of the first award, in January 2019.

-Today, the Golden Globes recognize achievements in 25 categories; 14 in motion pictures and 11 in television.
-January 5th, 2020 will mark the 77th Golden Globe Awards.
+Today, the Golden Globes recognize achievements in 27 categories; 14 in motion pictures and 13 in television.
+January 10, 2023, marked the 80th Golden Globe Awards.